Bicycle Accident Lawyer

 Bicycles on Public Transportation

-In response to demand from individual businesses and commercial districts, the Portland bicycle parking program has expanded to include on-street bicycle parking as an option to serve areas where demand for bicycle parking is especially high.
+In response to demand from individual businesses and commercial districts, cities have implemented bicycle parking programs to include on-street bicycle parking as an option to serve areas where demand for bicycle parking is especially high.
 These on-street “bicycle corrals” occupy one to two car parking spaces and can accommodate approximately 12 bicycles for every car stall.
 They are enormously popular.
-Portland has installations serving two business districts and one local college.
-They have also proven popular with business owners and districts as they improve the pedestrian environment by removing the often hodge-podge bike parking patterns that result from too few racks and high demand for bicycle parking.
+These installations have proven popular with business owners as they improve the pedestrian environment by removing the often hodge-podge bike parking patterns that result from too few racks and high demand for bicycle parking.

-BIKE SIGNALS Portland now has bicycle-only signals operating at locations where bicycle movements were difficult and uncomfortable.
+Many cities now have bicycle-only signals operating at locations where bicycle movements were difficult and uncomfortable.
 The bicycle scramble signal stops all automotive movements at a three-way intersection and allows cyclists to make a direct path-to-roadway connection diagonally through an intersection.
-Portland’s HAWK signal stops arterial traffic and allows bicycle boulevard traffic to cross safely and comfortably.
-We installed a bicycle-only signal at a four-way intersection as one of the legs includes a contra-flow bicycle lane.
-The bicycle-only signal controls the bicycle-only traffic approaching the intersection.
-Finally, a split-phase signal at one of our major bicycle approaches to our downtown stops a conflicting automotive right turn and allows the through stream of cyclists an unhindered, safe and comfortable path.
+Certain signals stop arterial traffic and allow bicycle boulevard traffic to cross safely.

 Call Flynn Law Firm for your Bicycle Accident.